gbirman/tigereatssrc/README.md

 - in the `mongo_connect.py` file, go to the flask app declaration code, which can be found immediately after the imports.
 Uncomment the production code and comment out the development code.
 - build the production code by running `npm run build` from the root folder.
 - commit and push your changes to the remote branch
-- run `git push heroku {branch}:master`, where `branch` is the name branch you want to deploy to https://tigereats-dev.herokuapp.com/.
+- run `git push heroku master` if you are deploying the master branch, or `git push heroku {branch}:master`, where `branch` is the name branch you want to deploy to https://tigereats-dev.herokuapp.com/.